 This year it is my oldest son who has been asking for Galumpki.
 He has recently identified in a new way with the Polish line of his heritage.
 Since I had yet to post the recipe in our family cookbook he asked me to make Galumpki with him.
 He wanted to learn how it was done and then share this family recipe with his friends.

-We had a good time working together as a family that day.
-As we worked through the recipe, along with the notes and the tips from my husband’s aunts, I was warmed by the traditions born out in our Galumpki and the thread of simple practical cooking that fills a family’s soul as well as their stomachs.
-Having the generations gather in the kitchen through a recipe and the fond memories of taste and smell we find ourselves fed in new ways and, more than full, richly satisfied.
+We had a good time together as a family that day.
+As we worked through the recipe, along with the tips from my husband’s aunts, I was warmed by the tradition of making Galumpki and the thread of practical cooking that fills a family’s heart as well as their stomachs.
+Having the generations gather in the kitchen to prepare a family recipe, we find ourselves fed in new ways and, more than full, we are richly satisfied.
 That is a lovely feeling, one of the exquisite joys of fall cooking.

 Gram’s Galumpki